Wills Can Go Wrong – Contentious Probate

 - There may be issues over the administration of the estate and the actions of Executors or even the past actions of attorneys during the Testator’s lifetime, which need to be investigated.

-Taunton Solicitors are aware that these cases are sensitive as disputes over Wills and Estates tend to involve close family members and often arise at a time of great personal loss.
+Taunton Solicitors deal with many contentious probate cases.
+We are aware that these cases are sensitive as disputes over Wills and Estates tend to involve close family members and often arise at a time of great personal loss.

 We can assist by providing early advice and gathering appropriate evidence, whether you wish to bring a claim or defend a claim, including the instruction of experts where appropriate.